Skip to Main Content

 Examples

-Consider this a paraphrased sentence (MLA Style 4).
+Consider this a paraphrased sentence (Mental Health Commission of Canada2).

-According to the MLA Style Center, "consider this a direct quote" (par.
+According to the Mental Health Commission of Canada, "consider this a direct quote" (par.
 22).

 Remember, in-text citation formatting changes depending on a number of factors.